OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

     own email address or are unsure which one is being used you can set your own value on the command line by adding `--extra-vars "certbot_email=blob@xyz.com"`.

+>   As this renewal process requires the port used by the Master's API
+    service the API service is stopped by the playbook during the certificate renewal, which typically lasts for about a minute or so, depending on network performance.

 ...you should be able to renew and fetch new certificates with the following playbook command, normally executed from the `site-prd` directory: -